pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas.md

 ### PactFlow transforms your OAS

-PactFlow needs to perform a number of minor modifications to the document prior to validation to perform its compatibility checks and support many OAS [features](/docs/bi-directional-contract-testing/contracts/oas/features)In most cases, they will be transparent to you.
-These should be transparent to you in most cases.
+PactFlow needs to perform a number of minor modifications to the document prior to validation to perform its compatibility checks and support many OAS [features](/docs/bi-directional-contract-testing/contracts/oas/features).
+In most cases, they will be transparent to you.
 You can find more information [here](/docs/bi-directional-contract-testing/contracts/oas/keyword-support).

 ### Document Limitations